+This underwater ocean wildlife mural includes some of the smaller wildlife in the Pacific.
 A scallop is painted feeding from the underside of a rock.

 These gooseneck barnacles were some of the most amazing creatures I've ever painted!
 While they look like beautiful science fiction was added to the mural, these animals are real, and are even a sustainable fishery on the west coast of Vancouver Island.

 An aggregating jellyfish swims by in the foreground of this mural about the Pacific ocean wildlife of Vancouver Island, BC.

 A decorated warbonnet hides in a home that used to be a tin can.
 Ocean wildlife in British Columbia can often be subtle, and merits looking for.
 This mural has a lot of wildlife that are painted in a manner promoting a second look from viewers.

 A pair of wolf eels at home in the mural nestled into rocks.
 Wolf eels can actually be quite gentle, although they have one of the strongest bites in the animal kingdom.
 The last time I saw one while scuba diving, I learned how to lure him out with a sea urchin.

 A quillback rockfish inspects his part of the mural, swimming past a chiton, a brittle star and other underwater ocean life in the rocks